tpalko/photo-binner/README.md

 #### A Note About adb (Android Debug Bridge)

 *A note about noting adb:*
-`photobinner` started out just copying files from one place to another on any old computer with Python.
-This is still _the_ primary supported use case, and if this helps you we can stick with that.
-If rolling your smartphone into your photo library curating process is a priority for you, we can do that too.
-Read on.
+`photobinner` started out just sorting files between folders.
+This is still _the_ primary supported use case, and if this satisfies you, stick with that and don't worry about `adb`.
+If rolling your smartphone into your photo library curating process is a priority for you, read on.

-*`photobinner` is tested on Debian Stretch.
+*`photobinner` is tested on GNU/Linux distributions.
 There has been absolutely zero testing on Mac or Windows.*

-Your Android smartphone will be accessed by `photobinner` from your Linux computer using `adb`, the Android Debug Bridge.
-For Android 4.2.2 and up, this will require an RSA keypair.
+Your Android smartphone can be accessed by `photobinner` from your Linux computer using `adb`, the Android Debug Bridge.
+For Android 4.2.2 and up, this access will require an RSA keypair.

 The Python module `adb` is available through PyPi.
-If you want to have the command-line `adb` tool, at least on Debian Stretch this is available from the `adb` package.
-Installing this will also give you `android-sdk-platform-tools-common`, which contains the udev rules for Android devices.
-Command-line `adb` is probably necessary to generate a public and private key.
-I haven't done a full test using a clean system to determine exactly what is necessary, but if you install the `adb` package, can run `adb devices` and see your device listed, and can run `adb shell` successfully, then `photobinner` will likely not have a problem.
+If you want the command-line `adb` tool, this is available with the `adb` package, at least on Debian Stretch.
+Installing `adb` will also give you `android-sdk-platform-tools-common`, which contains the udev rules for Android devices.
+Command-line `adb` is probably necessary to generate the requisite keypair.
+I haven't done a full, clean system test to determine exactly what is necessary, but if you install the `adb` package, can run `adb devices` and see your device listed, and can run `adb shell` successfully, then `photobinner` will likely not have a problem.
 Before trying to generate the keys, just run the `adb`